erikeldridge/erikeldridge.github.com/_posts/2017-07-29-blog-search.md

 ### Tags

-Jekyll supports [tags](https://jekyllrb.com/docs/variables/#page-variables), so I can start by simply [grouping content by tag](https://github.com/erikeldridge/erikeldridge.github.com/blob/08c14fabce69f58d2c7de8f3300b9484018d4311/tags.html).
+Jekyll supports [tags](https://jekyllrb.com/docs/variables/#page-variables), and the Forestry CMS I use enables me to manage tags alongside content, so I can start by including tags in my index of notes.

-Tags are specific, but the process of tagging content is tedious and error-prone, eg I don't want to tag extensively and I may forget to tag at all, and seems lossy, eg I may forget which tag I used later.
-I'd prefer to extract keywords and query them via search UX.

 ### Client-side search

+Ideally, I could provide inline keyword search.

+Search providers understandably require UI control.

 [Lunr](https://lunrjs.com) provides a convenient JS library to perform keyword extraction and lookup, and supports pre-building the search index to improve client performance.
-One downside: because I'm limited to client-side solutions, and I prefer to use a service for maintaining content, my content and [search index](https://github.com/erikeldridge/erikeldridge.github.com/blob/master/src/build-search-index.js) can drift out of sync.
+However, the index for my content was 500kb and the search syntax, although powerful, was unintuitive for my simple needs.

+Google's published the [most common English words](https://github.com/first20hours/google-10000-english).
+I could strip these from my content and then include the remainder in my index, eg:

+    {% unless site.data.stop_words contains word %}
+      {{word}}
+    {% endunless %}

+This still yields many words, however, which is unwieldy for displaying in an index.
+I'm also limited to Liquid syntax for index generation, which complicates things like exluding code snippets.

+So far, the best solution has been constructing a regex from an input string, applying it to the titles and tags of my index and then hiding entries that don't match.

 ### Server-side search